Note: This post was first published in March 2021 and updated in October 2022

 Having survived the initial set of grueling exams, I was admitted to a year-long “professional development” program.

-Sadly, that meant that once a month, I had to spend an entire weekend holed up in a nondescript conference room with a bunch of other accounting conscripts.
+Sadly, that meant that once a month, I had to spend an entire weekend holed up in a conference room in a suburban hotel, together with a bunch of other accounting conscripts.

 Not exactly what a 25-year-old wishes for, but such is the price of climbing the greasy pole professional advancement (or so I was told).